axivo/k3s-cluster/roles/README.md

 # Roles

 This directory contains all the Ansible roles used for provisioning and managing the K3s Kubernetes cluster.
 Each role has a specific purpose in the overall architecture.
-This document provides explicit details about role functionality to enable accurate understanding of the cluster provisioning system.
+This document provides details about role functionality to enable accurate understanding of the cluster provisioning system.
+Visit the [Wiki](https://axivo.com/k3s-cluster/wiki/guide/configuration/roles), for detailed configuration instructions.

 ## Core Infrastructure Roles